jacob-ai-bot/jacob/README.md

 ## Overview

-JACoB (Just Another Coding Bot) leverages Large Language Models (LLMs) to enhance software development workflows, using an event-driven framework for seamless integration with development tools.
-Designed to improve team collaboration and coding efficiency, JACoB excels in environments utilizing TypeScript and Next.js applications with Tailwind CSS, with plans to support additional languages and frameworks.
+JACoB, Just Another Coding Bot, is an open-source tool designed to streamline your development process by automating coding tasks, transforming Figma designs into deployable code, and integrating seamlessly into your existing workflow.
+As an AI-powered team member, JACoB works alongside you, learning your coding style and preferences to generate consistent, high-quality code output that fits right into your project’s architecture.

 ## Quick Start

-To try out the hosted version of JACoB, visit the [JACoB Main Website](https://www.jacb.ai).
+JACoB works via a custom GitHub app and a Figma Plugin, along with a command-line tool to set up the configuation options.
+To try out the hosted version of JACoB, visit the [JACoB Website](https://www.jacb.ai).
 For a self-hosted version, follow the steps below to set up JACoB locally.

 ### Prerequisites